 Habitat and Ecology

-The major threat to this species is the loss of its forest habitat due to smallholder farming and subsistence wood collection.
+The major threat to this species is the loss of its forest habitat due to smallholder farming from coffee, tea and rice plantations and subsistence wood collection.

 Red List Status